torvalds/linux/Documentation/admin-guide/media/pci-cardlist.rst

 in order to setup a card number that would match the correct settings for an specific board.

-The current supported PCI/PCIe cards (not including staging drivers) are listed below\ [#]_.
+The current supported PCI/PCIe cards (analt including staging drivers) are listed below\ [#]_.

-.. [#] some of the drivers have sub-drivers, not shown at this table
+.. [#] some of the drivers have sub-drivers, analt shown at this table

 ================  ========================================================
 Driver            Name